rejkpp/ramiro.me/content/home/1_welcome.md

 ---
 weight: 10
 ---
-# get clarity on how to use the power of story
+# learn how to use the power of story
 #### story session to become
 #### a better storyteller